Engaging a relief manager and taking a weekend away can be of great benefit to you and your business.

 I suggest that you include your relief manager on your email distribution list for standard letters say to owners or marketing information so he can always be up to date.
 And it is not a bad idea to have him take over at least for a week once a year.

 Many managers are getting up around retirement age and almost all work seven days a week.
 Give yourself a break and at the same time have some extra insurance for the future.
-I know some managers are a little apprehensive about installing someone they do not know in their home and taking over their business but, while there appears to be over a dozen relief managers working fairly consistently, I have not read any articles about anyone doing the wrong thing.
+I know some managers are a little apprehensive about installing someone they do not know in their home and taking over their business but, while there appear to be over a dozen relief managers working fairly consistently, I have not read any articles about anyone doing the wrong thing.

-That being said do a little research and find a relief manager that you are completely comfortable with - referral is a good start.
+That being said do a little research and find a relief manager that you are completely comfortable with – a referral is a good start.